JEOspina25/Laboratory/README.md

 # Laboratory
-Here, there are some thing about laboratory work at UdeA.
+Here, there are some things about laboratory work at UdeA.